paritytech/research/docs/Polkadot/token-economics/index.md

 ![](polkadot-token.png)

-The recent information on the token economics of Polkadot can be found in the [Polkadot Wiki](https://wiki.polkadot.com/learn/learn-dot/)
+The most recent information on Polkadot token economics can be found in the Polkadot Wiki [Polkadot Wiki](https://wiki.polkadot.com/learn/learn-dot/)

 <DocCardList />